 Whether you’re walking across the border for the day or planning a longer trip to Mexico, there’s no reason to leave your pup behind!
-The rules for traveling to Mexico with a dog changed in 2019, and it’s now easier than ever to take your furry travel buddy along.
+In 2024, the U.S. set some new requirements for bringing a dog into the country.
+Fortunately, it’s now easier than ever to take your furry travel buddy along.

 Traveling To Mexico With A Dog

-In contrast, if you’re walking across the border, the process could be very casual – especially if you’re visiting a small town.
-Driving across the border will likely be somewhere in between, with where you choose to cross having the biggest impact.
+And if you’re walking across the border, the process is likely to be very casual – especially if you’re visiting a small town!

 What People Need